 Yes, Boston's early Patriots loved their brew and hatched some of their best plots against the Redcoats while quenching their thirst in their favorite local watering holes.

 The taverns like to claim that they fueled the fervor behind the revolt against British rule . . . and there does appear to be some truth to that.

 So if you're visiting Boston and want to tell your friends back home that you toured historic sites and saw with your own eyes where the Sons of Liberty planned the American Revolution, put these historic bars and taverns on your "must visit" list.

 Who knows, you might even sit in the very same spot where Paul Revere or George Washington raised a glass.

 The Green Dragon Tavern dates back to 1654, and from that perspective, it is the oldest historic Boston bar.

 Of course, the original wasn't exactly in the same location where you'll find it today, although it was nearby. . . the tavern moved around a few times back in the early days.

 The original building no longer exists - it was apparently razed in the 1850s - although you can see a small sketch of it on the wall.

 But no matter.
-Paul Revere writes in his memoirs about clandestine meetings that he and the other Sons of Liberty - Samuel Adams, John Adams, Dr. Joseph Warren, and others - held here.
+Paul Revere writes in his memoirs about clandestine meetings that he and the other Sons of Liberty - Samuel Adams, John Adams, Dr. Joseph Warren, and others - held in the Green Tavern.

-When they began to worry that the Redcoats were going to march to Concord to look for munitions, this is where they met to organize an eavesdropping operation to overhear British plans.
+When they began to worry that the Redcoats were going to march to Concord to look for munitions, the tavern is where they organized an eavesdropping operation to overhear British troops discuss plans.